reckoner165/ForkableRecipes/hot_and_sour_noodles.md

 ### Variations
 - Add a soft boiled egg to make it fuller
+- It's okay to use instant noodle nests if that's all you have

 ## Attribution
-A modification of Kenji's late night hot & sour noodles
+A modification of @kenjilopezalt's late night hot & sour noodles